 Our only product candidate currently is Resunab, which has successfully completed Phase I safety studies but has not yet entered into Phase II clinical studies for cystic fibrosis or scleroderma.
 We do not generate revenues from any FDA approved drug products and have no other product candidates in development.
-We will be submitting INDs to the FDA seeking approval to initiate Phase IIa clinical trials in humans in the United States for the treatment of cystic fibrosis and scleroderma.
-We must submit the IND for Resunab to the FDA before we can commence Phase IIa clinical trials.
-The FDA may reject our IND for Resunab.
-If our IND is rejected, the time in which we expect to commence our Phase II clinical programs will be extended and such extension will increase our expenses and increase our need for additional capital.
+We submitted an IND to the FDA seeking approval to initiate Phase IIa clinical trials in humans in the United States for the treatment of scleroderma on February 5, 2015.
+On March 5, 2015, we received FDA authorization to initiate the scleroderma clinical trial.
+We have also submitted an additional IND with the cystic fibrosis clinical protocol to the FDA that will need to be cleared by the FDA before we can commence Phase IIa clinical trials for cystic fibrosis.
+We may not be able to commence human clinical trials in scleroderma and cystic fibrosis during the second quarter of 2015.
+The FDA may reject the IND and clinical protocol for cystic fibrosis at any time during the 30 day period following the IND submission.
+If the IND and the clinical protocol for cystic fibrosis is rejected, the time in which we expect to commence our Phase II clinical program for cystic fibrosis will be extended and such extension will increase our expenses and increase our need for additional capital.
 Moreover, there is no guarantee that our Phase II clinical trials will be successful or that we will continue with clinical studies to support an approval from the FDA for any indication.
-We note that most drug candidates never reach the clinical development stage and even those that do reach clinical development have only a small chance of successful completing clinical development and gaining regulatory approval.
+We note that most drug candidates never reach the clinical development stage and even those that do reach clinical development have only a small chance of successfully completing clinical development and gaining regulatory approval.
 Therefore, our business currently depends entirely on the successful development, regulatory approval and commercialization of Resunab, which may never occur.